LearnOnDemandSystems/docs/lod/activities.md

 - **Scored**: enables the question to be scored.
 Scoring must be enabled in your lab.
 [Scoring is covered below in this document](#scoring).

 - **Display Scripts as Task List**: enables the script to be displayed as a Task List.
-This is useful when there is more than one script configured on an Activity.
+This is useful when there is more than one script configured on an Activity. *Display Scripts as Task List* will take the **Text** field from each *Script* created within the activity and insert it in to the Instructions page with a box next to it that has a question mark.
+This is where users are able to manually run a check against those scripts to see if they are correct or not.
+The boxes will then change to Green with a check for correct or Red with an X for incorrect and report any script output associated with them.

     > [!KNOWLEDGE] If **Display Scripts as Task List** is checked, On-Demand Evaluation will no longer be available for this Activity.